Share |

 d'Overbroeck’s also offers a Journalism/videography scholarship.

 d’Overbroeck's is a leading co-educational independent school in Oxford, UK, offering an exceptional academic and extracurricular programme.
-We teach the GCSE, IGCSE and A Level curriculum to students aged 11–18 on three school sites: the Senior School, the Sixth Form and d'Overbroeck's International.
-We have mostly day students only at the Senior School, a mixture of boarding and day students in the Sixth Form, and mainly boarding at d'Overbroeck's International.
-A 2021 Independent Schools Inspectorate report rated us ‘Excellent’ across the board for academic achievement and personal development.
+We teach the GCSE, IGCSE and A level curriculum to students aged 11–19 on three school sites: the Senior School, the Sixth Form and d'Overbroeck's International.
+We have mostly day students at the Senior School, a mixture of boarding and day students in the Sixth Form, and mainly boarding at d'Overbroeck's International.
+A 2025 Independent Schools Inspectorate report stated the school meets all relevant Standards for welfare, safeguarding, premises and leadership.

 Our Principal, Patrick Horne says: